 In order to spend the night in your new place

-• jammies for the kids
+• A few favorite toys and books for the kids

-• jammies for the adults
+• Hand towels for the bathroom

-• one bath towel per person
+• Bath towels—one per person

 • Laundry soap